collocations.org

 A tiny spark of rebellion flared within her.

-creative, divine, vital
+creative, divine, vital (esp.
+BrE)

-VERB + SPARK
+VERB + spark

-have | lack
+have

-His performances lack creative spark.
+His performances lack that creative spark.

 feel